Moduli of $p$-adic representations of a profinite group: Moduli of derived continuous -adic representations

-We now proceed to construct such a profinite $Y \in \Mon_{\bE_1}(\pro(\cS^\fc))$ satisfying the conditions of the statement.
-Our construction is by means of an inductive reasoning via the relative Postnikov tower of the canonical morphism
+We now proceed to construct such a profinite $\bE_1$-monoid like object $Y \in \Mon_{\bE_1}(\pro(\cS^\fc))$, satisfying the conditions of the statement.
+We argue by induction on the relative Postnikov tower of the canonical morphism